-MCAT High-Yield Concepts: Biochemistry (MCAT HYC) is a weekly opportunity for you to gather with a small group of your peers to collaboratively review high-yield biochemistry concepts according to a schedule created by senior biochemistry tutors on our staff.
+MCAT High-Yield Concepts (MCAT HYC) is a weekly opportunity for you to gather with a small group of your peers to collaboratively review high-yield biochemistry and/or chemistry/physics concepts according to a schedule created by senior Tutoring Services tutors.

-In our pilot phase, MCAT HYC this fall will involve one weekly group capped at 10 participants.
-The group will be facilitated by a senior biochemistry tutor eager to support others in their review and to use their own experience with high-yield concepts to keep discussion and activities productive and focused.
+MCAT HYC this spring will offer two Biochemistry and two Chemistry/Physics weekly groups, with each group capped at 10 participants.
+Each group will be facilitated by a senior biochemistry or chemistry/physics tutor eager to support others in their review and to use their own experience with high-yield concepts to keep discussion and activities productive and focused.

-As this is a small pilot, space is limited in Fall 2020 to the first 10 participants to register for the group.
-Participants will be notified of their group assignment by Friday, September 18.
-If you register but do not receive a group assignment by Friday, September 18, you were not among the first 10 registrants, and we unfortunately cannot accommodate your request to join a group at this time.
+Space is limited in Spring 2021 to the first 10 participants to register for each of the four groups.
+Participants will be notified of their group assignment by Friday, February 26.
+If you register but do not receive a group assignment by Friday, February 26, you were not among the first 10 registrants for your preferred group, and we unfortunately cannot accommodate your request to join a group at this time.

-Group meetings are weekly: they begin Wednesday, September 23 and run for 8 weeks (through Wednesday, November 11).
+Group meetings are weekly: they begin Sunday, February 28 and run for 8 weeks (through Thursday, April 22).
+Run dates for each group are specified below.
 Attendance at all meetings is expected.

 Facilitated by Judy Li

 Week 1: Amino Acids, Proteins

 Week 5: Metabolism in the Big Picture

 Week 7: Organ System Review 1